nTh0rn/nthorn/content/blog/diagonal_traversal.md

 Post-diagonal string: "142753869"
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The goal of this project is to traverse a matrix diagonally while wrapping and storing the contents of each cell to a string.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The goal of this project is to traverse a matrix diagonally and store the contents of each cell visited to a string.
 Be sure to checkout the full code on [Github](https://github.com/nTh0rn/diagonal_wrapping_traversal).
 To understand why exactly someone might want to do this, read up on the random-test I developed, [The FLS Test](/blog/fls_test), for my [HRNG research](https://arxiv.org/abs/2404.09395).

 So the tasks are relatively simple:
 1. [Convert the string to a matrix](#convert-a-string-to-a-matrix)